DevBench: A Realistic, Developer-Informed Benchmark for Code Generation Models: Experiments

-\textbf{Evaluation Setup}: Following prior work \citep{jainLiveCodeBenchHolisticContamination2024}, we used a temperature of 0.2 for more deterministic completions and set a maximum output length of 800 tokens to accommodate complex completions.
+\textbf{Evaluation Setup}: Following prior work~\citep{jainLiveCodeBenchHolisticContamination2024}, we set a maximum output length of 800 tokens to accommodate complex completions.
+Models that support temperature with reasoning enabled used a temperature of 0.2 for more deterministic completions; remaining models used their default reasoning settings.
 All models used nucleus sampling with top-p=1.0 to preserve the full token distribution while modulating randomness via temperature.
-For LLM-judge evaluation, we used o3-mini as a strong reasoning model with default settings (temperature=1.0 and top-p=1.0).
+For LLM-judge evaluation, we used Gemini 2.5 Flash~\citep{Gemini25Flash} via Vertex AI with default settings (temperature=1.0 and top-p=1.0).
 Models were evaluated in a zero-shot setting, each prompted using a consistent, code-only template, excluding explanations or comments.
-See Appendix~\ref{subsec:evaluation_prompt} for prompt details.
+See Appendix~\ref{subsec:evaluation_prompt} for prompt details, Appendix~\ref{subsec:infrastructure} for infrastructure, and Appendix~\ref{sec:assumptions} for key assumptions.